-provides panoramic views of adjacent Mourne Mountains with forest clad Sliabh Martin displaying the famed Cloughmore Stone.
+provides a panoramic view of the adjacent Mourne Mountains with forest clad Sliabh Martin displaying the famed Cloughmore Stone.
 Gaelic legend claims this 'big stone' was thrown from Co Louth, across Carlingford Lough, by the great Irish warrior Cuchulain, to rest at the top of Sliabh Martin.

 An Radhairc, Holiday cottage, lies within a walking distance of Carlingford Lough, Kilbroney Park and its Fairy Glen and amenities.
-It is also within a short distance of St Bronaghs ancient Church and graveyard, where the ruins of her monastery and holy well, and offers the perfect location to explore the Mourne region.Facilities:
+It is also within a short distance of St Bronaghs ancient Church and graveyard, where the ruins of her monastery and holy well are today, and it offers the perfect location to explore the Mourne region.Facilities:

-Central heating, feature fireplace, washing machine, fridge/ freezer, microwave, TV, VCR, bed linen and towels supplied, limited mobility access, children welcome, garden, outdoor play area, Young people welcome.
+Central heating, open fire, washing machine, fridge/ freezer, microwave, TV, VCR, bed linen and towels supplied, limited mobility access, pets by arrangement, enclosed back garden, outdoor play area nearby.

-Activities: Shops, bars, restaurant, playground, fishing, golfing, hillwalking, tennis, sandy beach, mountains, forest park, leisure centre.
+Activities: Shops, bars, restaurant, playground, mountain biking, fishing, golfing, hillwalking, tennis, sandy beach, mountains, forest park, leisure centre.
 Village (1.6kms), Warrenpoint.